lbmoody/employee-directory/README.md

 # Employee Directory
 This is a simple react app that interfaces with a dummy API to render employees to a table.
 The table has basic search and sort functionality.
+Access the deployed application [here](https://secret-meadow-14769.herokuapp.com/).

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/24512590/75266764-0cdea580-57b0-11ea-9aa4-00f45285b24b.png)